-There are, of course, a number of offices on campus that might also prove useful to your first-year students and might be incorporated into fourth hour programming.
-Among these are the Tang Museum, the Office of Off-Campus Study and Exchanges, Career Services, the Writing Center, the Library, and so on.
-We are happy to facilitate "open houses" if faculty would like to learn more about these offices.
+There are, of course, a number of offices on campus that might also prove useful to your firstyear students and might be incorporated into fourth hour programming.
+Among these are the Tang Museum, the Office of Off-Campus Study and Exchanges, the Counseling Center, Career Services, the Writing Center, the Library, etc. We are happy to facilitate "open houses" if faculty would like to learn more about these offices.
 If you would like more focused attention for your class, we encourage you to contact these campus offices directly; you do not need the FYE's approval to schedule individualized sessions.